Homemade Chocolate Covered Strawberries are a ridiculously fun, simple, yet gourmet recipe for Valentine’s Day.

 Place the semisweet chocolate and 3/4 teaspoon coconut oil in a microwave-safe bowl.
 Microwave in 30-second bursts, stirring between each burst, until just melted.
 Be careful not to overheat.

-Line a rimmed sheet pan with parchment paper or silicone baking mat.
+Line a rimmed baking sheet pan with parchment paper or silicone baking mat.

 Insert a toothpick into the strawberry’s stem, pushing the leaves upward, and dip into the semisweet chocolate, coating completely.
 Tapping the toohpick, let the excess chocolate fall back into the bowl.
 If desired, dip into a shallow bowl of chocolate chips, nuts, or sprinkles.
 Set the strawberry on the parchment, sliding forward slightly and continue with the remaining strawberries.
 If the chocolate becomes too cool and firm at any point simply reheat in the microwave.